karmaking/OBP-API/LIFT_HTTP4S_COEXISTENCE.md

 OBP-API-Dispatch can be used for this:
 - Single entry point for clients
-- Route by API version: v4/v5 → Lift, v6/v7 → http4s
+- Route by API version: v4/v5 → Lift, v6/v7 → http4s (might want to route based on resource docs but not sure if we really need this - NGINX might therefore be an alternative but OBP-Dispatch would have OBP specific routing out of the box and potentially other features)
 - No client configuration changes needed
 - Rollback by changing routing config